 Goodwill represents the excess of the purchase price over the fair value of assets acquired and liabilities assumed.
-During the quarter ended October 3, 2022, the Company increased goodwill by \$14,803 due to an adjustment to the assessment of fair value for certain acquired inventories, property, plant and equipment, various other assets and liabilities.
-The adjustments did not have a material impact to the consolidated condensed statements of operations of the Company.
-The Company believes that the acquisition of Telephonics will strengthen the Company's differentiated position in the Aerospace and Defense market and complement existing RF and microwave businesses.
+During the quarter ended April 3, 2023, the Company decreased goodwill by \$11,350 due to an adjustment to the estimate of fair value for identifiable intangible assets and deferred taxes.
+Additionally, the Company recorded amortization expense of \$18,114 related to the acquired identifiable intangible assets during the quarter ended April 3, 2023 (of which \$10,744 corresponded to the year ended January 2, 2023).
+For the quarter ended April 3, 2023, \$4,425 of amortization expense is included in cost of goods sold (of which \$2,950 corresponded to the year ended January 2, 2023).
+The Company believes that the acquisition of Telephonics will strengthen the Company's differentiated position in the Aerospace and Defense market.
 The Company believes that these factors support the amount of goodwill recognized as a result of the purchase price paid for Telephonics, in relation to other acquired tangible and intangible assets.
 The goodwill acquired in the acquisition is not deductible for income tax purposes.